 You don’t need to be a Linux expert to build and manage a website with RunCloud.
 Here are some of major reasons people use RunCloud:

-- RunCloud simplifies server management experience.
-Either using Amazon Lightsailor other providers, you only need to master RunCloud once for all cloud server providers.
+- RunCloud simplifies the server management experience.
+Whether you are using Amazon Lightsail or any other cloud provider, you only need to master RunCloud once for all cloud server providers.

 - You can easily clone your web application in the same server or to other servers in your RunCloud dashboard.

 - For WordPress users, you can use RunCloud Hub to optimize your website with server-side page caching and Redis object cache.

 If you don’t have a RunCloud account, please register for a 5-day free trial – no credit required.

 Connecting Amazon Lightsail Server via RunCloud Integration

 With our Server Provisioning feature, you can set up a server in Amazon Lightsail directly from the RunCloud dashboard by providing an API key from Amazon Lightsail to RunCloud.

 You’ll only need to leave the RunCloud dashboard once to get this key and add it to RunCloud 3rd Party API Key Settings.